As company builder we launch a diverse range of digital products from scratch, such as online shops, B2B FinTech platforms, or digital health apps.

 This ensures to assess the feature from a customer’s point of view.

-In recent years no-code solutions became popular.
+In recent years no-code solutions have become increasingly popular.
 Available tools, workshops, and user adoption have significantly increased.
 Some examples for no-code apps are webflow.com, bubble.io, adalo.com, boundlesslabs.com, or openasapp.net.

 Their common goal: to enable anyone to create beautiful and advanced web and mobile applications without writing a single line of code.